 -Steve Lesche, premed student

-application and how it was scored/ranked when I applied and that
+with my application and how it was scored/ranked when I applied and that would

 This is a really great resource and it is all encompassing.
 I will most definitely recommend it to anyone I meet who is premed.

--Gillian Kulikowski, Rocky Vista University College of Osteopathic Medicine, Medical Student Mentor
+-Gillian Kulikowski, Rocky Vista University College of Osteopathic Medicine, Medical Student and Medical Student Mentor

 I would describe this book as an EXCELLENT and COMPREHENSIVE resource for students applying to medical school to understand exactly how to get into medical school.
 When I was going through the medical school application process, the one thing I wished I could have was an accurate, comprehensive and timely resource like this.